Year 1

 Mathematics Curriculum

 We have made a conscious decision to use White Rose as a product; however, we have created our own curriculum overview for Maths.
 Teachers will use this curriculum overview to deliver the majority of the units outlined within each strand, using White Rose as a supporting resource (example of the curriculum overview is below).
 As teachers follow the learning journey, pupils will experience mathematics through the CPA and Singapore Maths approach.
 This ensures that mathematics remains pictorial and enables pupils to use a variety of strategies to solve problems – thus removing barriers and ensuring mathematics is accessible to all.
 The curriculum has been specifically designed to give pupils the time to master each skill.
-Early mastery of skills is also encouraged, as skills from the following year group have been naturally linked to, which removes the ceiling on learning outcomes.
+Early mastery of skills is also encouraged, as skills from the following year group have been naturally linked, which removes the ceiling on learning outcomes.

 There are mathematical units that will be taught using a cross-curricular approach.
 Pupils should expect to be taught statistics and time through other areas of the curriculum, such as Geography and Science.
 This enables children to see that mathematics is not a stand-alone subject and has an impact within other subject areas.
 This also allows for more time within mathematics lessons to teach other units in greater detail and address any misconceptions or gaps in knowledge.